COSCUP/coscup2011-src/en/api/index.md

 * URL: `http://coscup.org/2011/api/sponsors/`.
 [Indented view](http://json-indent.appspot.com/indent?url=http://coscup.org/2011/api/sponsors/).

 List of COSCUP 2011 sponsors.
-The list of each sponsorship level is ordered, when shown as whole, the order **must** be maintained; if only one of the sponsors could be shown, the one to be shown **must** picked randomly with following weighted factor:
+You **must** hard-code the order of sponsorship levels.
+The list of sponsors within each of the sponsorship level is ordered, when shown as whole, the order **must** be maintained; if only one of the sponsors could be shown, the one to be shown **must** picked randomly with following weighted factor:

 > diamond:gold:silver:bronze:media = 10:5:2:1:0